• Skip to content

 Output Areas (OAs), Middle layer Super Output Areas (MSOAs) and Lower layer Super Output Areas (LSOAs) are all geographical areas originally derived for the presentation of the Census data in 2001, but have subsequently been used as geographical areas for other indicators such as the Index of Multiple Deprivation which is available at LSOA geographical level.

 The most commonly used area among these three geographical areas are LSOAs, although the MSOAs are sometimes used as an alternative to wards as they are a similar size (if ward data is not available) and some data has been represented at OA level from the 2021 Census.
+However, due to small numbers it is rare to have measures available at OA level.

 OAs, MSOAs and LSOAs were first derived nationally following the 2001 Census.
 Prior to that, information was often presented at ward level, but the population size within wards across the entire country varied dramatically, which meant that the statistical certainty differed considerably, and in some cases, numbers were too small to present the information for some of England’s smallest wards.